philiprbrenan/postgresInstaller/README.md

 # Installing Postgres from the command line on windows

-The action for this repository demonstrates how to download the Windows installer from the command line:
+The action for this repository demonstrates how to download the windows version of the Postgres installer from the command line:

 ```
 curl https://get.enterprisedb.com/postgresql/postgresql-15.3-1-windows-x64.exe -o postgres.exe